AndrewEllis93/Ellis-SuperSlicer-Profiles/README.md

 # Important Notes
-<b>Please read each section fully.</b> There are important warnings in some of them that may cause you some headaches if missed.
+<b>Please read each section fully.</b> There are important warnings in some of them that may cause you some headaches or confusion if missed.

 This profile is more aggressive than most stock profiles, and some things may need turning down if your printer is still teething.
 My printer has a handful of mods that may make it more capable of slightly higher speeds and accels, so your mileage may vary.

 If you adjust speeds, accels, etc, and you should get good results on most other printers too.
-I use the same profiles on my Ender 3, just slowed down.
+I use the same print settings on my Ender 3, just slowed down.

 # How to Import
 ![](Images/Import.png)